Do all Chinese eat Dog? What’s the Truth?

 Vegan or Vegetarian in China?
 Can a Vegan or Vegetarian survive in China?
 Here’s our top dishes for Vegans and Veggies and some great tips to help you.

-Chinese Eat Dog? – FAQ’s
+Chinese Eat Dog? || FAQs

-Is Dog served in all restaurants in China?
+Is dog served in all restaurants in China?

-Absolutely not, in fact, it is very rare travelling across China that you will find dog on the menu.
-This is even more true in the larger cities in China.
+In fact it is very rare travelling across China that you will find dog on the menu.

 What is the most common dog breed in China?

 The Pekingese is the most common and popular dog breed in China.
-Generally in China dogs of a smaller stature are more widely seen.
+Generally, in China dogs of a smaller stature are more widely seen.

-Do Chinese have dogs as pets?
+Do the Chinese keep dogs as pets?

-Yes.
-A common misconception is that Chinese don’t like dogs as westerners do, but this is untrue.
-In fact, Chinese people take great pride in their dogs and you will often see families, older couples and children playing with dogs.
+Chinese people take great pride in their dogs and you will often see families, older couples and children playing with dogs.

 Generally, in small community areas, older couples will get together in common areas and gardens and stroll around with their dogs numerous times a day.